-2022 2022 2021
+2023 2023 2022

 Target Asset Allocation Actual Asset Allocation Actual Asset Allocation

-Large cap equity 26.0% 29.1% 29.8%
+26.0% 27.3% 29.1%

-Small cap equity 5.0% 6.2% 6.0%
+5.0% 5.2% 6.2%

-International equity 8.0% 8.2% 8.3%
+equity 8.0% 8.8% 8.2%

-Fixed income 45.0% 43.2% 44.1%
+2 45.0% 44.8% 43.2%

-Absolute return strategy funds 16.0% 12.7% 11.3%
+urn strategy funds 16.0% 13.6% 12.7%

-Cash -% 0.6% 0.5%
+0.0% 0.3% 0.6%

-Total 100.0% 100.0% 100.0%
+100.0% 100.0% 100.0%

 Our investment committee, assisted by outside consultants, evaluates the objectives and investment policies concerning our long-term investment goals and asset allocation strategies.
 Pension Plan assets are invested in various asset classes that are expected to produce a sufficient level of diversification and investment return over the long term.
 To develop the expected long-term rate of return on asset assumptions, we consider the historical returns and future expectations of returns for each asset class, as well as the target asset allocation, changes in investments expenses and investment goals of the pension portfolio.
-This resulted in the selection of 4.80% expected return on Pension Plan assets for fiscal year 2022 and 4.25% expected return on Pension Plan assets for fiscal year 2021.
+This resulted in the selection of 5.20% expected return on Pension Plan assets for fiscal year 2023 and 4.80% expected return on Pension Plan assets for fiscal year 2022.
 The investment goals are (1) to meet or exceed the assumed actuarial rate of return over the long term within reasonable and prudent levels of risk, and (2) to preserve the real purchasing power of assets to meet future obligations.
 The nature and duration of benefit obligations, along with assumptions concerning asset class returns and return correlations, are considered when determining an appropriate asset allocation to achieve the investment objectives.
 Pension Plan assets for our qualified pension plans are held in a trust for the benefit of the plan participants and are invested in a diversified portfolio of equity investments, fixed income investments and cash.
 Risk targets are established and monitored against acceptable ranges.
 All investment policies and procedures are designed to ensure that the plans' investments are in compliance with the Employee Retirement Income Security Act.
 Guidelines are established defining permitted investments within each asset class.

 The implementation of the investment strategy discussed above is executed through a variety of investment types, including U.S. government securities, corporate debt and mutual funds.
-The mutual fund investments are valued at the closing price reported on the active market on which the individual securities are traded and are not adjusted from the quoted active market price at the consolidated balance sheet date.
+The mutual fund investments are valued at the closing price reported on the active market on which the individual securities are traded and are not adjusted from the quoted active market price at the consolidated balance sheet dates.
 The remaining investments, primarily corporate debt, are valued using unadjusted observable inputs such as third-party quoted prices for similar assets or liabilities, quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for the assets or liabilities.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the consolidated balance sheet date.
+Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the consolidated balance sheet dates.